mirisuzanne/miriamsuzanne/content/who.rst

 and an open-source queer memory of the body with anyone who is interested.

-A selection of Eric's poetry will be published by EOAGH_ this fall, in conjunction with their upcoming
+A selection of Eric's poetry will be published by EOAGH_ this spring, in conjunction with their upcoming
 “Anthology of Trans and Genderqueer Poetry.”